 NSP-funded acquisition and rehab.
 The City of Santa Fe was one of the first communities in New Mexico to use HUD's Neighborhood Stabilization Program (NSP) funds.
-NSP is a component of CDBG designed to purchase and redevelop abandoned or foreclosed homes.
+NSP was administered according to CDBG guidelines as a means through which communities could purchase and redevelop abandoned or foreclosed homes.
 The city partnered with Homewise to finance the purchase of 14 homes by qualified buyers and also partnered with Life Link to purchase and rehabilitate four homes to be used as permanent housing for renters with mental illness.

 Homebuyer training and counseling.
 In partnership with Homewise and the Housing Trust, the city supports homebuyer training and counseling through administrative contracts.
 Potential homebuyers attend classes where they learn about real estate transactions, budgeting, mortgage lending and other aspects related to buying a home.
 Specifically, the nonprofits work with clients to make them "buyer-ready" with the overall objective of ensuring that homebuyers are approved for prime rate mortgages that they can afford and are capable of paying.
-Approximately 400 buyers are trained per year, as shown in Figure I-35.
+Several funding sources are dedicated to these efforts including CDBG, CIP-Funded Assistance, and the Affordable Housing Trust Fund.
+Approximately 400 buyers are trained per year.

-Homebuyer and homeowner assistance.
-The city and its nonprofit partners dedicate several funding sources to provide financial assistance to "buyer-ready" residents including CDBG, CIP-Funded Assistance, and the Affordable Housing Trust Fund.
+Homeowner assistance.
 The city and its partners also support homeownership through rehabilitation and home repair, energy efficiency upgrades, and foreclosure prevention programs.
 In 2015 the city funded 16 single-family rehabilitation projects between Community Development Block Grant and Affordable Housing Trust Funds between two local non-profit service providers: Habitat for Humanity and Homewise.
 Of this number, approximately ten (10) of the single family homes have mortgages.
+Central New Mexico Housing Corporation is the weatherization provider for Santa Fe, using funds through the NM Energy\$mart program.
+Approximately 25 homes per year are weatherized in the city with an average cost of \$6000 per unit.